mipsmonsta/nutshellworld/source/_posts/2013-09-03-android-action-bar-tab-how-to-plus-viewpager-integration.markdown

 ----------------------

 In my last [post](/blog/2013/09/03/using-the-viewpager-essence/), we talked about viewpager.
-If you read it up, you will see that there is no UI to select the page to show using.
-Let's correct that now.
+If you read it up, you will see that there is no UI to select the page to show.
+We can use the tabs to achieve this.

 We just have to modify the TabListerner code above as follows: